enarx/outreachy/sahitya/WebAsembly_with_Rust/readme.md

 # WebAssembly outside the browser

-A simple demo of rust with WASM
+A simple demo of rust with WASM.

+# test